geckohooks/criticalRepo/dataCity.md

 # Gray, Jonathan and Marres, Noortje (2018) “The data city as public experiment.”
 In, *London Ideas,* No. 1, 13.07.2018, p.
 11-15

 This paper is about the role of data in understanding the city.
-Why are we looking at a paper that discusses data and the city, in a session on possible methods?
+Perhaps the key message is: 'Data technologies do more than merely monitor urban life.
+They may also shape it, inviting users to take on the role of participants and play an active role in defining and taking action.'
+(Gray & Noortje 2018, p.13) Why are we looking at a paper that discusses data and the city, in a session on possible methods?
 Because ‘data’ (whether digital or not) is the raw material of research.
 Ways of collecting data, filtering it, analysing it etc. are central to research.
 Digital data is even more central to digital research!
 The methodological concerns in this paper are relevant to us; but so too are the issues they discuss.

 Professor Noortje Marres is Director of the Centre for Interdisciplinary Methodologies at the University of Warwick.
 She is currently a Visiting Professor in the Centre for Science and Technology Studies at the University of Leiden (the Netherlands).
 Her research is around Digital Sociology (she published a book on this topic 2017).